 Registration is by permission of the instructor only.
-There are no specific prerequisite classes; however, undergraduates should have completed at least three full years (90 credit hours) of university study.
-As well, students are strongly encouraged to participate in workshops and weekend events offered by the SURGE Sandbox, or have other exposure to innovation and entrepreneurship, before committing to this full-year class.
+There are no specific prerequisite classes; however, undergraduates should have completed at least two full years (60 credit hours) of university study, if not more.
+As well, students are strongly encouraged to participate in workshops and weekend events offered by the SURGE Sandbox, or have other exposure to innovation and entrepreneurship, before committing to this fullyear class.
 Because this class is based around team projects, it is valuable to have some exposure to the topics before committing to a full-year class.
 SCIE 4701 and SCIE 4702 must be taken in the same year, and a grade will be given for SCIE 4701 only after SCIE 4702 is completed.